Sustained Low Oil Price Sinks Deepwater Projects, with 2016-2020 Deepwater Spend to Total $137 Billion

-- Supply chain – detailing the financing of deepwater developments, contractors, equipment and installations.
-Includes analysis of contracting strategies (e.g. frame agreements), dayrates, key players and capabilities of each sector within the deepwater market (drilling, FPS and subsea hardware).
+- Supply chain – detailing the financing of deepwater developments and local content issues.
+Includes analysis of contracting strategies (e.g. frame agreements), the deepwater drilling rig fleet and day rates, key players and capabilities of each sector within the deepwater market (drilling, FPS and subsea hardware).

 - Regional forecasts – forecast Capex within each region, including examples of notable projects and operators within the region and countries with most activity.

-- Component forecasts – drilling and completion (subsea and surface completed wells), subsea production hardware, SURF and trunklines.
+- Component forecasts – drilling and completion (subsea and surface completed wells), subsea production hardware, SURF, pipelines and trunklines and floating production.

-- List of deepwater prospects – includes information on all identified prospects coming onstream from 2015 to 2019 by operator, location, water depth, number of trees and status category.
+- List of deepwater prospects – includes information on all identified prospects coming onstream from 2016 to 2020 by operator, location, water depth, number of trees, status category and onstream year.

 DW’s market forecasting is trusted by sector players worldwide, with clients including the world’s top-10 oil & gas companies, top-10 oilfield services companies and top-10 private equity firms.